colabottles/colabottles/README.md

 I live in Maine 🦞 and love to eat lobster rolls, travel 🧳, workout 🏋🏻, walking/hiking 🎒⛰, and going to concerts and listening to music 🥁🎶🎸 among a variety of other things concerning food. 🌯🌮🌶🍱

 I am on 🐦 Twitter at [@toddlibby](https://twitter.com/toddlibby) and I am on 👾 [Twitch](https://twitch.tv/toddlibby) live streaming lots of front end stuff.
-I also run the Front End Nerdery Podcast which you can find on your podcast device of choice [Front End Nerdery on Anchor](https://anchor.fm/frontendnerdery) and on the 📺 [Front End Nerdery Podcast YouTube channel](https://www.youtube.com/c/FrontEndNerdery)
+I also run the Front End Nerdery Podcast which you can find on your podcast device of choice, listen at [Front End Nerdery on Anchor](https://anchor.fm/frontendnerdery) and on the 📺 [Front End Nerdery Podcast YouTube channel](https://www.youtube.com/c/FrontEndNerdery)